-Outsourced sales development (SDR) is becoming a popular trend these days.
+Outsourced business development reps (BDR) are becoming a popular trend these days.
 While this new approach has its own advantages and disadvantages, we will first talk about the definition of sales development, sales outsourcing, and everything you need to know about it.

 But first, let's discuss some terms before diving into the world of outsourcing sales teams and services.